-Generally speaking, not complying to the guideline will not incur any legal prosecution, they are just recommendations on how business do their advertising.
-It is at the discretion of the courts if legal actions warrants upon a complaint.
+Generally speaking, not complying with the guideline will not incur any legal prosecution.
+They are just recommendations on how business do their advertising.
+It is at the discretion of the courts if legal actions warrant a complaint.

 But failure to comply with the guidelines could ruin the reputation of the business.
 They should take these steps to avoid such complaint:

 - keep records of the prices and promotion periods